ChHarding/Lattice/README.md

 - Realistically, h values makes only sense from 1 up to and including 4.
 Good v values vary depending on h.
 Heres h=4 for v from 24 to 60:
 ![](/imgs/dogbones.PNG)

+## Tensile strength test

+- https://youtu.be/LTmuwfyYUJQ?t=252  Testing Carbon fiber infused Co-polyester (expensive, needs high-temp 3D printing 250 C).More info: https://www.patreon.com/posts/filament-test-16238656
+- https://youtu.be/uAoZCpXoPWo?t=344  Compares Tensile strength of normal PLA (here called Polylite) with a PLA "PLus" material  (which has some additives ...)
+PLA PLus is weaker but has a ductile phase that normal PLA doesn't, it just ends in brittle failure.
+- https://youtu.be/ycGDR752fT0?t=492  Tensile stength test (and other tests) on common materials, uses a hook test (not a dogbone). blog here with more details: https://www.cnckitchen.com/blog/comparing-pla-petg-amp-asa-feat-prusament